jmusashi/joel-continuity-vault/continuity/hardware_substrate_prephotonic_silicon.md

 AI is not a workload.
 **AI is the chip’s geometry.**

-### 4.2 Sinotes as Structural Patterns
+### 4.2 Sīnotĕs as Structural Patterns
-Sinotes map to:
+Sīnotĕs map to:

 - identity geometry patterns in L1
 - continuity operators in L2
 - invariant envelopes in L3

-Sinotes become **native physical behaviors**, not software constructs.
+Sīnotĕs become **native physical behaviors**, not software constructs.

 ---